clarket33/NBA-Business-Analytics/README.md

 o This dataset includes a list of games in the 2016-17 and 2017-18 seasons for which we predicted total international viewership (i.e., the sum across all countries).
 Included are 230 games from each season. <br />

 # The Process
-In determining the viewership numbers for the given games, the factors we decided to consider were day of the week, number of all stars in the game, average win percentage of the two teams playing, market size, and number of superstars. <br /> <br />
+In determining the viewership numbers for the given games, the factors me and @gct38 decided to consider were day of the week, number of all stars in the game, average win percentage of the two teams playing, market size, and number of superstars. <br /> <br />
 For day of the week, we gave weekend games (including friday) a higher multiplier, as well as Christmas day and opening weekend as those are popular days for the NBA. <br /> <br />
 For number of all-stars, the more all-stars that were playing, the higher multiplier used. <br /> <br />
 For win percentage, the higher the average win percentage, the higher the multiplier used in the algorithm.
 If both teams were under a win percentage of 35% , they would be penalized further. <br /> <br />